garak/orm-criteria/README.md

 You can use different kinds of comparison operators, see the constants defined in the `Filterer` class.

-By default, the library expects to find a database name matching the name of the filtered field: for example, in the code above, the filterd field `username` expects a db field `u.username`.
+By default, the library expects to find a database field matching the name of the filtered field: for example, in the code above, the filtered field `username` expects a db field `u.username`.
-If it's not the case, you can defined a static property `$dbField` in your criterion class.
+If it's not the case, you can define a static property `$dbField` in your criterion class.

 [1]: https://github.com/PUGX/filter-bundle